 Songthaews are converted pickup trucks with two covered benches running along each side.
 Some have set routes, others work similar to taxis.
 They’re cheap and give you a good view as you drive around.
-You just tell the driver where you want to go, and if there are other passengers he takes you all on the best route possible and while it may not be the quickest or shortest route, you pay the same price regardless.
-Songthaews are the most popular in Phuket, Krabi and Chiang Mai and Chiang Rai.
+You just tell the driver where you want to go, and if there are other passengers he takes you all on the best route possible.
+While it may not be the quickest or shortest route, you pay the same price regardless.
+Songthaews are the most popular in Phuket, Krabi, Chiang Mai and Chiang Rai.

 No, not the Korean boyband.
 BTS is the elevated rapid transit system in Bangkok, which serves some of the main parts of the city.
 It’s great because you avoid all the traffic below, but it’s not the cheapest option and doesn’t cover many parts of the city.
 The Underground Metro covers some of the older parts of the city, but it is seemed more aimed at commuters than tourists.

 Taxis, Tuk Tuk, Grab

 Inside cities, these are relatively cheap options to get around.
 Taxis, believe it or not, are probably the cheapest.
 Grab (Asian Uber) is the most convenient since you can pre-order it.
 And Tuk Tuks are probably the most fun, but not cheap.
 Plus after a few rides you might get sick of the drivers trying to get your business by any means necessary.